-- The investment objective of the scheme is to generate long-term capital appreciation from a diversified portfolio that dynamically invests in equity and equity-related securities of companies across various market capitalisation.
-However, there can be no assurance that the investment objective of the scheme would be achieved. - The investment pattern of the Scheme is as set out in Part II, Section A- 'How will the Scheme allocate its assets?', with the option to alter the asset allocation for a short-term period on defensive considerations.
+• The investment objective of the scheme is to seek to generate long term capital appreciation by investing in a concentrated portfolio of equity & equity related instruments of upto 30 companies across market capitalization.
+However, there can be no assurance that the investment objective of the scheme would be achieved.

+• The investment pattern of the Scheme is as set out in Part II, Section A- 'How will the Scheme allocate its assets?', with the option to alter the asset allocation for a short term period on defensive considerations.